 2. Understand Your Target Market

-In order to flesh out your ICP, you have to first understand your target market.
-It seems simple, but if skipped, can result in inaccurate portrayals of your customers.
-Target marketing allows you to focus your resources and messaging on a specific market that is more likely to buy from you than other markets.
+In order to flesh out your ICP and buyer persona, you have to first understand your target market.
+If skipped, can result in inaccurate portrayals of your customers.
+Market targeting allows you to focus your resources and messaging on a specific market that is more likely to buy from you than other markets.

-Understanding your target market as a whole allows you to narrow down your individual ideal buyers.
+Understanding your target market as a whole allows you to narrow down your individual ideal buyers, and later buyer personas.

 Working collaboratively with sales is imperative to marketing success.
-Why?
-Think about it: sales teams are ultimately responsible for transitioning prospects into customers, so their insight and commentary is invaluable.
+Think about it: sales teams are ultimately responsible for transitioning prospects into customers, so their insights and commentary are invaluable.

 And the more targeted you can make each email, the more likely it is that your audience will engage with it.
-In fact, a personalized email message can increase click through rates and increase open rates by 26%.
+In fact, emails with personalized subjects are 50% more likely to be opened.

 2. Identify Influencers